raku-community-modules/Web-App/README.md

 For more examples, including using other backends, more dispatch rules, and lots of other cool stuff, see the examples in the 'test' folder.

+## Install

+Install directly from this repo using

+	zef install Web

+or download this repo and do

+	zef install --deps-only .

+if you want to try and contribute to it.

 ## TODO

   * Finish testing framework, and write some tests.